runemadsen/Shanghai-Project-Template/README.md

 ![Carto](assets/carto21.png)
 ![Carto](assets/carto2.png)

 Since the pop-up is in HTML, it makes it possible for us to embed media files in addition to pure text in the pop-up window.
-If you have the url(s) linked towards the media file, then you can edit the url(s) in the dataset with some HTML coding to embed them in.
+If you have the URLs for your media files, you can embed them with HTML in the map.
 We will introduce how to format the data entries in the next section in 2.4.

 ### Dataset

-You may access the datasets through the dashboard.
+You may access the dataset through the dashboard.

 ![Carto](assets/carto26.png)